 To Sum Up

 Great oral health begins with you.
-Taking steps immediately to undo past damage, repair issues, and prevent new ones will make sure that your mouth stays healthy even if you’re battling a disease like diabetes.
+Taking steps to undo past damage, repair issues, and prevent new problems will make sure that your mouth stays healthy, even if you’re battling a disease like diabetes.

 Please share your thoughts below in the comment section.
 I love hearing from you!